mmoundraty/cse15l-lab-reports/lab3.md

      40     387    2851 technical/plos/pmed.0020281.txt
 ~~~

 Explanation: By typing `grep -w "pmed" biomed-sizes.txt` the terminal outputs the line, words, and characters along with the path to the file that contains the full word "pmed".
 Another thing is if you were to put a partial word such as just "med" the terminal would not find anything that matches since its not the full word "pmed".
+The grep -w command is useful since I would want to know the files that have part of a name that I searched for which was "pmed".

 Source: https://www.geeksforgeeks.org/grep-command-in-unixlinux/